 The RPLP is a separate curricular track at the UK College of Medicine.
 In order to make application for the program, RPLP applicants must designate “Other Special Program” as the program type on their American Medical College Application Service (AMCAS) medical school application.

-Students will be considered initially for admission only to the RPLP program.
-If they are accepted, students will be required to commit to spending the third year and portions of the fourth year at the regional site.
-If not accepted into the Rural Physician Leadership Program, applicants will then be considered for acceptance into the regular MD program at the UK College of Medicine where all four years of medical education are based in Lexington.
+Students will be asked to rank their campus choice on the secondary application.
+Applicants to the RPLP program should rank Morehead as their first choice campus.
+If accepted, students will be required to commit to spending the third year and portions of the fourth year at the regional site.
+If not accepted into the Rural Physician Leadership Program, applicants will then be considered for acceptance to the second choice campus.

-RPLP applicants are interviewed in Morehead and in Lexington.
+RPLP applicants are interviewed in Morehead.
 Overnight accommodations in Morehead are available upon request.

 Clinical faculty members, university administrators, and key community members serve as interviewers at the regional site.
 That cadre of interviewers at the regional site work in conjunction with the UK College of Medicine Admissions Committee to select up to 10 students to matriculate to the RPLP each year.
 Students who are accepted are notified immediately of their status.
 Students interested in the RPLP should learn more about the overall admissions process at the UK College of Medicine.